centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-monitoring-centreon-central.md

 If you only have a central server, then checks will be initiated and performed on and by the central server itself.
 You can skip the steps below for SSH key exchange if the central server monitors itself.

-> NB : It is strongly recommended to monitor the cluster from an external poller rather than from the cluster's active node.
+> NB : It is strongly recommended to monitor the central from an external poller rather than from the central itself.

 Open a `root` command-line session on:

-* the poller that will monitor the cluster
+* the poller that will monitor the central
-* both of the cluster nodes
+* the central

-Then switch to `centreon-engine`'s bash environment on both nodes:
+Then switch to `centreon-engine`'s bash environment on both:

 ```
 su - centreon-engine
 ```

-Then run these commands on both nodes:
+Then run these command:

 ```bash
 ssh-keygen -t ed25519 -a 100